repoforge/repoforge.github.com/index.md

 ---

 ## Welcome to RepoForge! ##
 _RepoForge is the new RPMforge.
 Please excuse the dust as we move in and remodel._

 The RepoForge project maintains RPM packages for:
 * Red Hat Enterprise Linux (RHEL)
 * CentOS
-* Scientific Linux.
+* Scientific Linux

 We provide a set of repositories compatible with various RHEL versions, providing packages for:
  - Servers _(eg. monitoring, troubleshooting, management)_